Simple Pickled Japanese Eggplant Recipe

 Storage

-Transfer the pickled Japanese eggplant into an airtight container.
+Transfer the pickled Japanese eggplant to an airtight container.
 It can be fresh and flavorful for 2-3 days.

 More Eggplant Recipes You Will Love